jnidzwetzki/jnidzwetzki.github.io/_posts/2025-05-18-building-a-query-plan-explorer.md

 Since that time, the internet has evolved.
 CSS became increasingly popular, and I switched to PHP for web development.
 JavaScript, AJAX, and further technologies have changed the way websites work.
 In my career, I developed mostly backend components and switched to database internals after I finished university.
 So, I lost track of how modern web applications work.

-In 2020, I worked in a management role and managed a team of web developers.
-I learned a bit about recent technologies like React, GraphQL, and Node.js, but never wrote code.
+In 2020, I worked in a management role and led a team of web developers.
+I learned a bit about recent technologies like React, GraphQL, and Node.js, but never wrote code myself.
 However, since then, I have wanted to build a modern web application to understand how this works today.
 But I never had enough time to look deeper into any of these technologies.

-The moment the agent mode for GitHub Copilot was released, it became clear to me that I wanted to challenge myself and see if I could build a modern web application without writing a single line of code, just by knowing the requirements, knowing which technologies can be used, and relying on 25-year-old knowledge about web development.
+The moment the agent mode for GitHub Copilot was released, it became clear to me that I wanted to challenge myself and see if I could build a modern web application without writing a single line of code—just by knowing the requirements, knowing which technologies can be used, and relying on 25-year-old knowledge about web development.

 # The Project
 Since I spend most of my day with database internals, it was clear that I wanted to build something DBMS-related.
 A few weeks ago, a friend of mine drew my attention to [Picasso](https://dl.acm.org/doi/10.14778/1920841.1921027).